playfulprogramming/playfulprogramming/content/windmillcode/posts/LibTracker-Updates-12-11-24/index.md

 ### New Features in the Latest Release:
 - **Latest Stable Version**: We’ve added the ability to display both the latest version and the latest stable version of each dependency.
 This ensures you can make informed updates without risking app stability.
+- **Replace Action with Icons and Tooltips**: Replace actions with icons for real estate on the app detail page, complemented by tooltips for clarity.

 ### Upcoming Features: